luapower/luapower-all/nw.md

 ## Rendering

-Drawing on a window or view must be done inside the `repaint` event by requesting the window's bitmap or OpenGL context and drawing on it.
+Drawing on a window or view must be done inside the `repaint()` event by requesting the window's bitmap or OpenGL context and drawing on it.
 The OS fires `repaint` whenever it loses (part of) the contents of the window.
-To force a repaint anytime, use `invalidate()`.
+To force a repaint anytime, use `win:invalidate()`.

 ### `win/view:repaint()`